Skip to main content

 Here's what's actually happening behind the scenes when you call this endpoint:

 Executes 3–5 rounds of A and AAAA queries with configurable delays.
 For each round, records the unique IP (Internet Protocol address) set and minimum TTL (time to live).
-Flags fast-flux when minimum TTL is below 300 seconds AND at least one round observes a different IP set than the preceding round.
+Enriches every observed IP with ASN (Autonomous System Number), network owner, and country via Team Cymru, then computes the AS-fraction (Autonomous System fraction) diversity metric (Holz et al.).
+Flags fast-flux (fast-flux DNS (Domain Name System)) when minimum TTL is below 300 seconds AND IP-set rotation is observed AND multiple IPs are seen AND the IPs do not predominantly belong to a known CDN (Content Delivery Network) edge ASN (Cloudflare, Fastly, Akamai, CloudFront, etc.).
 Rotates across multiple public DoH (DNS over HTTPS) resolvers (Cloudflare, Google, Quad9) to reduce resolver-side caching from masking rotation.
-Returns per-round metrics, aggregated IP set, and a verdict with supporting evidence.
+Returns per-round metrics, per-IP ASN/country detail, an explicit CDN-rotation classification, and a verdict with supporting evidence.

 If you're using an AI assistant through MCP, you don't need to understand any of the technical details — the assistant calls the tool and translates the result for you.